Ashok314/HelloShopify/README.md

   * Blocks who have the “Featured” attribute enabled/selected, have to appear first in the list. ✔️ </br>

 # Branch c
+* The modal should show how much stock does the current product have. ✔️ </br>
+* The modal dialog should show information about the current user cart (which items are already in the cart, -t-h-e- “-c-a-r-t_-i-n-d-e-x” of each item (developed in task A), how many, total amount in the cart) ✔️ </br>

 # Branch d